hpcaitech/ColossalAI/applications/ColossalChat/coati/distributed/README.md

 ```

 ## Acknowledgement
 Colossal-RL is a distributed version of ColossalChat and inspired by a few awesome open-source projects.
-We would like to express our gratitude to the Fuyao-ray team and the vllm-ascend team for their support throughout the development of the this project.
-We also thank the following awesome open-source projects and algorithms: GRPO, DAPO, TRL, Verl, OpenRLHF, StreamRL, Qwen, Logic-RL.
+We would like to express our gratitude to the following awesome open-source projects and algorithms: GRPO, DAPO, TRL, Verl, OpenRLHF, StreamRL, Qwen, Logic-RL.